panchomb/ie-exercise-3/modules/dev-test-lab/lab/artifactsource/README.md

 | [`status`](#parameter-status) | string | Indicates if the artifact source is enabled (values: Enabled, Disabled).
 Default is "Enabled". |
 | [`tags`](#parameter-tags) | object | Tags of the resource. |

-### Parameter: `name`

-The name of the artifact source.

-- Required: Yes
-- Type: string

-### Parameter: `uri`

-The artifact source's URI.

-- Required: Yes
-- Type: string

 ### Parameter: `armTemplateFolderPath`

 The folder containing Azure Resource Manager templates.
 Required if "folderPath" is empty.
 - Required: No
 - Type: string
 - Default: `''`

-### Parameter: `folderPath`

-The folder containing artifacts.
-At least one folder path is required.
-Required if "armTemplateFolderPath" is empty.

-- Required: No
-- Type: string
-- Default: `''`

-### Parameter: `labName`

-The name of the parent lab.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `branchRef`

 The artifact source's branch reference (e.g. main or master).
 - Required: No
 - Type: string
 - Default: `''`